6 Seasonal Delights to Try While Visiting York in Autumn

 Beyond the Plate

 York's autumn food scene extends beyond restaurants.
-Take a stroll through the city's markets to see the changing seasonal produce, or join a cooking demonstration at the Food Festival to learn how to recreate these seasonal specialties at home.
+Take a stroll through the city's markets to see the changing seasonal produce, or join a cooking demonstration at the Food Festival to learn how to recreate these seasonal specialities at home.

 Edible souvenirs to take home: